Huayan: Time and causality

 A radical implication of the Huayan view is their view of philosophy of time.
 As per Fazang, time is not as an independent entity but is entirely constituted by the interdependent relationships among all phenomena (dharmas).
 For Fazang, dharmas and their relations are time; they do not exist "in" time.
 Each dharma's temporal designation as past, present, or future is relative and contingent on its relationship to other dharmas, expressed through the binary relation "earlier than–later than."
 In his Sanbao zhang, Fazang subdivides each of the three main tenses into three subcategories (e.g., past-past, past-present, past-future, etc.), emphasizing that temporal designations are mutually interdependent and context-dependent, with no absolute temporal identity.
 Tense arises only within specific relational pairings of dharmas and can change when the relational context changes, though within any given two-place relation, temporal roles remain fixed.
 Thus, Fazang affirms that a single dharma may be simultaneously past, present, and future when viewed from different relational standpoints.

 Fazang's theory of causation also reduces causality to a relative and relational phenomenon, rather than a fixed law.
 Thus, Fazang affirms that causation flows not only from past to future but also from future to past, allowing the present to be both the recipient and generator of karmic influence.
 This acceptance of retrocausality is understood in a framework in which the "present" has active power (youli) while the past and future are "without power" (wuli), yet still influenced by the present.
 Although causality is asymmetrical within each causal relationship, Fazang maintains that no single causal relationship or temporal perspective is ontologically privileged.
 Instead, all relational connections are equally valid, and their truth becomes fully evident only from the standpoint of enlightened wisdom, which transcends conventional notions of "before" and "after," or "cause" and "effect."
 Thus, while Fazang's model includes temporal symmetry across relations and asymmetry within them, he does not claim that either is ontologically superior.
 A major implication of this view of causality is that one's future mindstream as a Buddha in the future can aid in the liberation of oneself in the present.
-As Fazang writes: "If we follow the logic of dependent origination, if there is not that (future) Buddha, then there is no me now.
-And if there is no me now, then there is not that Buddha."
+As Fazang writes in the following question-and-answer exchange: Question: At present my body constitutes a future Buddha.
+Does that (future) Buddha save my present body by causing it to cultivate practice or not?

+Answer: It does save you by causing you to cultivate practice.

+Question: But that Buddha is what I attain by cultivating practice.
+How then can it save me now by causing me to practice?

+Answer: If that Buddha does not save you, the body now does not become a Buddha.
+So, when that Buddha saves me, then I can practice to become that same Buddha.